Casbah of Dellys

 The Casbah of Dellys (قصبة دلس) is a historic kasbah or medina quarter, the old town in the city of Dellys, Algeria.
 The kasbah is known for Ottoman Algeria-era buildings and cityscape.
 Today it is a favorite spot for tourism in Boumerdès Province.

 History

 The origin of the kasbah dates back to the 2nd century during the rule of the Ancient Carthage.
-Since then, several civilizations had claimed the kasbah, including the Romans, Arabs and the Ottomans.
+Since then, several civilizations had claimed the kasbah, including the Romans, Islamic Empire and the Ottomans.
 During the early Muslim conquests, the kasbah was conquered by the Umayyad commander Musa bin Nusayr in 707.
 The medina was officially consolidated into the Ottoman territory in 1518.
 The kasbah remaining today is largely an establishment during the Ottoman era in the 16th century.

 In the 17th century, the kasbah was expanded following the acceptance of one thousand Muslim families from Andalucia who were expelled by the Spanish Inquisition following the decree by Philip III of Spain in 1609.